greggman/image-grid/README.md

 ## TODO

+*   Make scroll to current thumbnail or at least keep thumbnail on page

+*   Make it sort (or at least optionally)

+*   Slideshow

 *   Make it work correctly on Safari

     Safari is the new IE. It's now the shitty browser that doesn't follow standards and has bugs.